 - 10. Summing It up

-Multilingual learners (MLs) are by far the fastest-growing student population nationwide.
+English learners, referred to as multilingual learners (MLs) in this series, are by far the fastest-growing student population nationwide.
 Yet, they are an underserved student group, who deserve equal opportunities and access to resources to achieve academic success.
 It is our intention, therefore, to provide educators with opportunities to reflect on their teaching practices and explore ways in which they can help MLs see themselves as well as others a valued part of the world.
 To this end, we will be covering a range of topics in this series to help you (1) understand MLs’ diverse needs and strengths and (2) serve them better in your classrooms, schools, and communities.
 Thank you for being an advocate for MLs who, thanks to your dedication, will go on to enrich our communities and shape our nation.

 Reading is a primary means for learning and conveying informational content in academic settings, which lays the foundation on which students build skills and knowledge to complete academic writing, speaking, and listening tasks.
 As such, reading-skill development cannot be left to chance.
 In order for us to explore how reading is learned and what we can do to teach such miraculous abilities to our multilingual learners (MLs), we need to first understand what skilled and fluent reading is.
 This module equips educators with knowledge about the language comprehension aspects of reading and more with the goal of helping educators build effective pathways for supporting MLs’ reading development.